 8. Inability to use silence for impact.
 The next time you watch a drama in the movies or on television, pay attention to how the actors use silence.
 Silence, indeed, is one of the most powerful tools you possess as a speaker.
 But nervousness, adrenaline, and extreme self-consciousness may make you banish all pauses and instances of silence.
 Sometimes just the desire to get to the end of a painful situation will cause you to speed past your listeners like a runaway locamotive.

-The three times that you must use silence include: (1) when you've just said something important so that it sinks in with listeners; (2) when you transition from one talking point to the next; and (3) between your introduction, body, and conclusion.
+The three times that you must use silence include: (1) when you've just said something important so that it sinks in with listeners; (2) when you transition from one talking point to the next point; and (3) between your introduction, body, and conclusion.
 Each moment of silence allows your audience to rest, to take a breath, and to get ready for what's coming next.
 Silences will always seem longer to you than for your audience.
 But learn to trust silence.
-You'll come across as more confident and your speech will have more impact.
+You'll come across as more confident, and your speech will have more impact.

-Learn the specifics of How to Use Your Voice to Persuade Others.
 There's good news, though, even if you're not the owner of a gorgeous speaking voice.
 It's hinted at in Ailes's phrasing concerning this communication error.
 By adopting a more energetic speaking style, you will cover many of the ills that may exist within an average speaking voice.
 Become more energetic, more passionate when you speak, and your speaking deficits will be far less noticeable.